1. Why is this project about paper cartons?

 We request photos without students to protect each student’s privacy.
-If students were featured in photos, we would have to require parental permission.
 You are welcome to take photos of the students with the carton creation, but do not upload them as part of your entry.
 Entries with photos of students will not be approved and therefore cannot take part in the online voting or judging by the panel.

 21. What is the essay with 200 or fewer words about?

 In the essay (200 or fewer words) the sponsor describes what makes your entry unique.
 Consider what inspired your students, what sustainability lessons were taught throughout the project, etc.

 22. How will I know if my school’s project wins?

 The registered sponsor for each winning school will be contacted on the day outlined in the important dates page via the e-mail address or phone number that was provided.
 Winners will be featured on the Made By Milk website after they are contacted.